25 states[i] have rejected therapy bans because they cause these harms and injustices:

 Our clients have the same freedom and the right as everyone else to resolve unwanted feelings, love who they want, and choose their gender identity.
 No one should take that away from them.

-Minors targeted by therapy bans often cannot get therapy at all.
+Many individuals targeted by therapy bans will no longer get professional therapy at all.

 Cecilia, D., Lichtenstein, P., Boman, M., Johansson, A., Langstrom, N., Landen, M. (2011) Long-term follow-up of transsexual persons undergoing sex reassignment surgery: Cohort study in Sweden.
 Plos One

 American Psychiatric Association (2013) Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5), Arlington, VA: American Psychiatric Association.
-Desistance rates calculated from p.
+Desistance rates calculated from persistence rates on p.
 455.

 Alliance for Therapeutic Choice and Scientific Integrity/NARTH Institute.
 TherapeuticChoice.com.